 4. Dust Protection and Cleaning Tools.
 African game reserves like the Kruger Park are hot and dusty so it’s important to protect your gear from dust and the sun by covering it with a towel.
 In addition, you should clean your gear every day with a bulb blower and lens pen.

-5. Filters – you should use UV or skylight filters for protection on your smaller lenses and a polarizer to reduce glare from water or to enhance colors.
-If you are visiting Etosha a polarizer is a must due to the glare from the white sand.
+5. Filters.
+You should use UV or skylight filters for protection on your smaller lenses and a polarizer to reduce glare from water or to enhance colors.
+If you’re visiting Etosha, a polarizer is a must due to the glare from the white sand.
 A split neutral density filter will help you with landscape photos.

-9. Spotlight – a good quality bright spotlight is a must for the Kruger, Etosha and Kgalagadi.
-At night the rare ‘elusive-eleven’ animals are active and can be photographed from the camps and in the camps.
+9. Spotlight.
+A good quality bright spotlight is a must for the Kruger, Etosha and Kgalagadi.
+At night the rare ‘elusive eleven’ animals are active and can be photographed from the camps.
 We recommend the Lightforce spotlights that are made in Australia.

-10. Stable Support – to get sharp photographs you must provide a stable support for your camera.
-Depending on whether you are doing a self-drive or guided tour you should bring a tripod, bean bag or window mount.
+10. Stable Support.
+To get sharp photographs you must provide a stable support for your camera.
+Depending on whether you’re doing a self-drive or a guided tour, you should bring a tripod, bean bag, or window mount.
 We do self drive safaris so we have the luxury of being able to take all three supports with us.
 A bean bag is very handy for use in your vehicle as well as in the Kruger and Pilanesberg bird hides.